Seán Gallagher: Early life and education

 Gallagher was born in Monaghan in July 1962.
 His father, John, was from Killygordon in East Donegal.
 Seán was raised in a family of six in Ballyhaise, County Cavan.
 Gallagher was effectively blind up until age 3 as a result of congenital cataracts.
-However, while corrective surgery improved his sight, Gallagher describes himself as being "visually impaired".
+While corrective surgery improved his sight, Gallagher describes himself as being "visually impaired".

 From September 1974 to June 1980, Gallagher was educated at Saint Mary's National School in Glin and Saint Patrick's College in Cavan.
 Following his Leaving Certificate in June 1980, he attended the Teagasc Agricultural College in Ballyhaise, County Cavan, where he received a National Certificate in Agriculture in June 1981.
 He said that he then worked on the college farm until a car accident in June 1983, which required a period of rehabilitation.
 In September 1985, Gallagher went to Maynooth University where he earned a Diploma in Youth Work and Community Development in June 1987.

-During his tenure as Assistant CEO of the Louth Country Enterprise Board (1995–2000), Gallagher studied for a Diploma in Management in the Dundalk Institute of Technology from 1997 to 1999, after which he completed an MBA in 2000 at the University of Ulster.
+During his tenure as assistant CEO of the Louth Country Enterprise Board (1995–2000), Gallagher studied for a Diploma in Management in the Dundalk Institute of Technology from 1997 to 1999, after which he completed an MBA in 2000 at the University of Ulster.